About Blind Audition

 We are passionate about unit testing, Test Driven Development (TDD), and writing clean production code and hope you are too.

 The gist of this exercise is to produce an interactive numerical calculator with some simple capabilities.
 Order of operations is one thing we require.
-Your program does not require a graphical user interface but needs to provide an interactive execution shell that would support the examples below (note that spaces should be ignored).
+Your program does not require a graphical user interface but needs to provide an interactive execution shell that could support examples similar to those in the table below (note that spaces between numbers and operands should be ignored).
 Additionally we require that you implement the calculator using the Command design pattern https://en.wikipedia.org/wiki/Command_pattern.

 We would like it to support the following operators,

 C - for clear previous number

 Here are some calculations we might expect of your program:

 |-5 * 5 - 15 / 3 =||-30|